SilentVoid13/SyncDisBoi/README.md

 SyncDisBoi is the ideal tool for music enthusiasts who want to:
 - Seamlessly migrate to a new music platform while preserving their playlists and likes
 - Keep playlists in sync across multiple platforms and enjoy each platform's unique recommendation algorithms
-- Export existing playlists in a portable JSON format for easy backup or sharing
+- Export/Import existing playlists in a portable JSON format for easy backup or sharing

 > **Disclaimer**: While SyncDisBoi doesn't perform any deletion operations, it's always a good practice to backup your playlists.
 I am not responsible for any unintended changes to your playlists.